Oklahoma Car Insurance Laws

 Oklahoma mandates that motorists purchase liability of $25,000 per person/$50,000 per incident for bodily injury and $25,000 for property damage.
 This is written as 25/50/25; if you don't have much in savings or a home, it may be enough coverage.
 Other drivers should consider raising these limits.

-Oklahoma is one of the more expensive states for car insurance, at least partly because it also has one of the highest rates of uninsured motorists, according to the Insurance Research Council.
+Oklahoma is one of the more expensive states for car insurance, at least partly because it also has one of the highest rates of uninsured drivers.
+According to the Insurance Research Council, 26 percent of Oklahoma drivers are uninsured.

 Uninsured/underinsured motorist bodily injury coverage is not required, but you must be offered the option.
 If you have good health insurance of your own that covers injuries from auto accidents, you can save money by declining uninsured motorist coverage.